To that end, Sensational yoga poses teaches you not only how to control your body, but how to feel it also.

 You could think of it as being tuned, like a guitar or violin.

-But the better you understand consciousness, the easier it can be to apply what you learn in yoga to other aspects of your life.
+The better you understand consciousness, the easier it can be to apply what you learn in yoga to other aspects of your life.

 I'll suggest here that thinking, and ego, aren't bad things.